OpenNebula/docs/source/user/virtual_resource_management/vgg.rst

 .. warning:: The attributes above depend on the networking technology (drivers) used by the hosts when they are created.
 Please refer to the specific :ref:`networking guide <nm>` for a complete description of each value.

 - The **logical address space** available.
-Addresses associated to a VNET can be IPv4, IPv6, dual stack IPv4-IPv6 or Ethernet; and can define a non-continuous range of addresses structured in one or more Address Ranges (AR), see below
+Addresses associated to a VNET can be IPv4, IPv6, dual stack IPv4-IPv6 or Ethernet; and can define a non-continuous addresses range  structured in one or more Address Ranges (AR), see below

 - **Context attributes**.
 Apart from the addresses and configuration attributes used to setup the guest network additional information can be injected into the VM at boot time.
 These contextualization attributes may include for example network masks, DNS servers or gateways.
 The following values are recognize by the contextualization packages: